Okafor-Ifeanyi/csc_school_portal/README.md

 # CSC-PORTAL
 This repository contains the backend functionalities of a Portal Management Software.
 The software is efficiently designed to streamline communication and information sharing between students, teachers, and administrators.
+Transcript Generator

  ## Tech Stack
 - Node js